 You then run through part of the vineyard itself and back round to the same place as the start for the finish, and you really felt like you've run 5Km!
 Normally, I'm not a fan of steep hilly runs, but because I was prepared for it and knew what was coming it seemed easier, and I loved the whole thing.
 It would definitely be tougher after rainy/winter weather, but yes .. it's a '5' on the terrain scale!

 There's an excellent café/toilet setup afterwards as well which you would expect, with an outside seating area too.

 This parkrun is now on its third course iteration.
-It's a one-clockwise lap which undulates a little, takes you over a footbridge over a road, past some lakes, and would be a '2' were it not for a 'ZigZag' section that is quite steep, and thus it becomes a '3'.
+The one I ran was a one-clockwise lap which undulated a little, over a footbridge and a road, past some lakes, and has a steep zig-zag section too.

 Taking place around the edge of 'The Racecourse' in Northampton, it's two anti-clockwise laps around the edge of the park (the second is slight shorter as you turn sooner) and what's great about it is that it's very flat and all on tarmac paths meaning a decent time can be got here.

 It gets busy though with over 500 people, but the park is big and a wide start allows people to fan out, but the first 1Km can still be congested though until it settles down.
 There are toilets here, but I didn't see a café so don't know where people go afterwards - it's over a mile from the railway station though if coming by train, so get a bus or taxi instead if you don't want to walk.